RobertMilijas/uav_ros_general/README.md

 The following SLAM software may need to be installed when using this package:

 * [cartographer](https://github.com/larics/cartographer) & [cartographer_ros](https://github.com/larics/cartographer_ros) - Cartographer is a system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations.
+Please use these packages on branch `erl`.
+Cartographer_ros has been tested on commit `9401356`, and Cartographer on commit `f8f85b9`.
-* [A-LOAM](https://github.com/larics/A-LOAM) - Advanced LiDAR Odometry And Mapping
+* [A-LOAM](https://github.com/larics/A-LOAM) - Advanced LiDAR Odometry And Mapping.
+Used on branch `devel`, last tested commit `5e8e116`.